-Demand for colored roofing sheets saw an on-year dip of over 10.0% in fiscal 2021, due to the pandemic-led disruptions.
+Demand for coloured roofing sheets saw an on-year dip of over 10.0% in fiscal 2021, due to the pandemic-led disruptions.
 However, it rebounded by over 16.0% from 2.1 million tonne in fiscal 2021 to 2.4 million tonne in fiscal 2022, because of improved sentiment, as more people started constructing houses and commercial properties led by increased disposable incomes after the pandemic.
-Demand increased 12.0% on year to 2.7 million tonnes in fiscal
+Demand increased 19.0% on year to 3.2 million tonne in fiscal 2024.

-Demand for colored roofing sheets is expected to remain stable over fiscals 2024 to 2028 as well, growing at a \sim 7.0% CAGR to 4.1 million tonne in fiscal 2028, as more consumers start installing these sheets due to increased product awareness.
+Demand for coloured roofing sheets is expected to remain stable over fiscals 2024 to 2028 as well, growing at a ~

+7.0% CAGR to 4.1 million tonne in fiscal 2028, as more consumers start installing these sheets due to increased product awareness.